 - Transfer to the freezer.

-Cauliflower rice, when stored properly, lasts in the freezer for at least a month.
+Rice cauliflower, when stored properly, lasts in the freezer for at least one month.

 To thaw, transfer to the refrigerator overnight, place rice in a microwave-safe dish and defrost, or simply add it to your skillet and cook as usual.